Ned84/2plus2eq5/README.md

 After the creation is done, the File explorer will pop up and show you the newly created folder.

+Beware that files in the Share folder and if you use GPG encryption/signing any old .asc used for splitting will be overwritted/deleted.
+So if you want to split a few files after another, save the shares and overview.txt in another location after each splitting.

 ### Combining Shares
 To combine the shares again you first need to check the Overview.txt you hopefully kept safely.